olikelly00/olikelly00/README.md

 ## Hey!
 I'm Oli, a software developer based in London 👋

-🌱 I’m currently learning Golang, Python and Javascript.
+🌱 I’m currently learning Golang, Python and Javascript.<br>
-🏗️ Right now, I'm working on my portfolio.
+🏗️ Right now, I'm working on my portfolio.<br>
-🎓 I'm also a technical coach with [TechMap](techmap.app), a platform making the tech world accessible for people without a technical background.
+🎓 I'm also a technical coach with [TechMap](techmap.app), a platform making the tech world accessible for people without a technical background.<br>
-😄 Pronouns: He/Him/His 🏳️‍🌈
+😄 Pronouns: He/Him/His 🏳️‍🌈<br>
-⚡ Fun fact: I taught English in China, and I was gifted paper mache version of my head.
+⚡ Fun fact: I once taught English in China, and I was gifted paper mache version of my head.
 It was both deeply touching and a bit sinister.